ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models

 \subsection{LLM Shape Editing}

-In Section 5.2 of the main paper, we presented a LLM editing experiment.
+In Section~\ref{sec:res_edit}, we presented an LLM editing experiment.
 Here, we provide additional details on the design of this experiment.
 We sourced 5 shape programs from the validation set of each category, and consider 4 edits per shape, giving us a cross-product of 100 total comparison conditions.
 We use \textit{o1mini} as the LLM, and observe that \textit{o1mini} produced ShapeCoder programs that had a failed execution for 11/100 conditions (so we omit those from the study).
 Note, that none of the edited \methodname programs had execution errors.

 We recruited 13 university students to perform the perceptual study.
 Each participant made 25 judgments on two questions for each shown comparison.
 Question 1: "Which edited shape better matches the intent of the request?".
 Question 2: "Which edited shape has a more plausible structure?"